shiryel/foundryvtt-blades-in-the-dark/README.md

 If you like our work - use the system, use it all, and may the shadows cover your way.

-Contact Discord: `megastruktur#5704` in case you find any bugs or if you have any suggestions.

 ## Usage
 `"Item" - all classes, crew types, upgrades, items, abilities, upgrades, etc.`